officialhypefox/.github/profile/README.md

 ## Company 💼
-**Hypefox Studios Ltd**
+**Hypefox Ltd**
 27 Old Gloucester Street
 London, WC1N 3AX
 United Kingdom

-On our [website](https://hypefoxstudios.com "Home | Hypefox Studios"), you can find more information about our projects and services as well as what we do.
+On our [website](https://hypefox.net "Home | Hypefox Studios"), you can find more information about our projects and services as well as what we do.
 From there, you can also create and/or log in to your **Hypefox ID** account and view or update its information.
 **Hypefox ID** is used to log in to our projects and services as well as integrated third-party applications.